Thielaviopsis

 Thielaviopsis is a small genus of fungi in the order Microascales, and family Ceratocystidaceae.
-The genus includes several important agricultural based pathogens.
+The genus includes several important agricultural pathogens.
 The most widespread is T. basicola, the causal agent in several root rot diseases of economically important crop species including cotton and a variety of vegetables.
 In cotton, Thielaviopsis causes root rot, also known as black root rot, which causes necrosis of the roots and stunting of the crop plants.